retznutz/plex-npvr/readme.md

 This is super early code, and while it works for me, you may need ot tweak it.
 As always, copy the npvr.bundle to your Plex Media Server plug-ins folder to use.
 Make sure you configure this plugin (with the settings gear icon in Plex).

 I intend to add channel icons for Live TV and am considering adding more function in the future.

+<a href="http://www.freepik.com/free-photos-vectors/icon">Icon vector designed by Freepik</a>

+<a href="http://www.1001freefonts.com/designer-nicks-fonts-fontlisting.php">Aerovias Brasil by Nick</a>